Difference Between Naan and Kulcha

 Like Naan, it is also brushed with oil or clarified butter.
 But it is not necessary.
 It is mostly served with chickpea curry called chole.
 Chole Kulcha is one of the popular combinations to be eaten.

 There are different types of variants of Kulcha, like for preparing Dhoodia, Kulcha milk or yoghurt is used to knead the dough.
 This makes it very soft and rubbery.
-Sometimes Kulcha can be made plain also and can be served with the curry.
+Sometimes Kulcha can also be made plain and served with curry.

-Jammu’s Kaladi Kulcha, Awadhi Kulcha, Amritsari kulcha are very famous.
-Stuffings of Kulchas includes paneer (cottage cheese), potatoes, onion and other vegetables.
+Jammu’s Kaladi Kulcha, Awadhi Kulcha, and Amritsari kulcha are very famous.
+Stuffings of Kulchas include paneer (cottage cheese), potatoes, onion and other vegetables.

 Main Differences Between Naan and Kulcha